Maxbrick/budgieSSH/README.md

 # Licensing
 Copyright (C) 2025 MaxBrick

-budgieSSH is free software under the terms of the GNU GPLv3
+budgieSSH is free software licensed under the terms of the GNU GPLv3